SourceCatalog#

 The names of the properties to remove.

-The property must have been defined using add_extra_property.
-The complete list of user-defined extra properties is stored in the extra_properties attribute.
+The property must have been defined using add_property.
+The complete list of user-defined properties is stored in the custom_properties attribute.

 Parameters: